pietervdvn/MapComplete/Docs/Layers/bike_cafe.md

-The question is  *Are there tools here to repair your own bike?*
+The question is  *Are tools offered to repair your own bike?*